You are here: Home Emotional Well ... Pets 101 Summary

 1/16

-There are numerous physical and emotional reasons to live with a pet.
+There are numerous physical and emotional reasons to live with a pet post diagnosis.
 For instance, pets motivate people to exercise, help fight depression, loneliness and stress, reduce blood pressure, and even help prevent heart disease.
 Pets can reduce pain.
 Some studies indicate pets increase longevity.

-Before buying a pet, think carefully about the responsibility and how it will be carried out on a daily basis.
-Also consider how the responsibility will be carried on if you can't if you can't take care of it yourself.
+Consider how the responsibility of taking care of a pet will be carried on if you can't take care of it yourself.
 For instance:

 • There are veterinarians who will make house calls.

-Once you own a pet, one of the main considerations is to protect your health - which is easy to do if you follow standard guidelines.
+Once you own a pet, one of the main considerations is to protect your health.
+This is easy to do if you follow standard guidelines.

-Think through how to save money as you live with a pet -- including whether to get pet insurance to protect against potentially catastrophic costs.
+It is advisable to take a few minutes to think through how to save money as you live with a pet -- including whether to get pet insurance to protect against potentially catastrophic costs.
+Also be sure to protect your finances with appropriate liability insurance

 Please share how this information is useful to you.
 0 Comments